Where can I study in between classes?

 Are there commuter meal plans available?

 Yes.
-If you eat on campus more than twice a week, you might be interested in one of our commuter meal plans.
-Three options are available for commuter students to purchase, all of which will save you some money at the cash register.
+If you eat on campus more than twice a week, you might be interested in one of our meal plans for commuters and off-campus students.
+Three options are available for non-residential students to purchase, all of which will save money at the cash register.

 How can I stay up to date on what is happening on campus?

-Commuter Services sends a monthly e-Newsletter to your USF email address.
+Commuter & Off Campus Services sends a monthly e-Newsletter to student’s USF email addresses.